kalamansi10/seed-mart-front/README.md

 ### Promo Banner

-The home page is features a clickable image carousel that dynamically showcases current promotions fetched from the database.
+The home page features a clickable image carousel that dynamically showcases current promotions fetched from the database.

 ### Session and Registration Dialog